 Your blessing is upon Your people.
 Selah

 a.
-Arise, O LORD… For You have struck all my enemies: David’s mind was both on what he trusted God to do (Save me, O my God) and on what God had done (struck all my enemies… broken the teeth of the ungodly).
-Knowing what God had done gives David confidence in what the LORDwould do.
+Arise, O LORD….
+For You have struck all my enemies: David’s mind was on both what he trusted God to do (Save me, O my God) and on what God had done (struck all my enemies…broken the teeth of the ungodly).
+Knowing what God had done gives David confidence in what the LORD would do.

 b.
 Arise, O LORD: This recalled the words of Numbers 10:35, where Moses used this phrase as the children of Israel broke camp in the wilderness.
 It was a military phrase, calling on God to go forth to both defend Israel and lead them to victory.

 c.
 Broken the teeth of the ungodly: This vivid metaphor is also used in Psalm 58:6.
 It speaks of the total domination and defeat of the enemy.
-David looked for protection in this Psalm, but more than protection – he looked for victory.
+David looked for protection in this psalm, but more than protection – he looked for victory.
 It wasn’t enough for David to survive the threat to the kingdom.
-He had to be victorious over the threat, and he would with the blessing of God.
+He had to be victorious over the threat, and he would be with the blessing of God.

 d.
 Salvation belongs to the LORD: David understood that salvation – both in the ultimate and immediate sense – was God’s property.
 It isn’t the property of any one nation or sect, but of the LORD God.
 To be saved, one must deal with the LORD Himself.